Chinatowns in the United States: San Francisco

-The first and one of the largest, most prominent, and highly visited Chinatowns in the Americas is San Francisco's Chinatown.
+The first and one of the largest Chinatowns in the Americas is San Francisco's Chinatown.
 Founded in 1848, Chinatown was destroyed in the 1906 San Francisco earthquake and was later rebuilt and re-realized, using a Chinese-style architecture that has been criticized as garish and touristy.
 For many years, a center of tong wars and gang activity, Chinatown is now much safer than it was in years past.
 Chinatown receives millions of tourists annually, making the community, along with Alcatraz and Golden Gate Bridge, one of the prime attractions and highlights of the city of San Francisco, as well as the centerpiece of Chinese-American history.

 Besides the main north–south thoroughfares of Grant Avenue and Stockton Street, connected by several intersecting side streets, Chinatown has many small alleys, including Ross Alley.
 Contained within this alley is a mix of touristy stores, a tiny barbershop, and a fortune cookie factory.
 Ross Alley used to have brothels, but they no longer exist.
 Also within the confines of Chinatown is the Woh Hei Yuen Recreation Center and Park on Powell Street.
 The Tin How Temple (Queen of Heaven and Goddess of the Seven Seas) on Waverly Place, which was founded in 1852, is the oldest Chinese temple in the United States.

 The San Francisco Chinatown hosts the largest Chinese New Year parade in the Americas, with corporate sponsors such as the Bank of America and the award-winning and widely praised dragon dance team from the San Francisco Police Department, composed solely of Chinese-American SFPD officers (the only such team in existence in the United States).
 As Chinatown and many Chinese-Americans in the San Francisco Bay Area have historical or current roots in the province of Guangdong, China (particularly Taishan County) and in Hong Kong, these dances are mostly performed in the southern Chinese style.
 San Francisco's Chinatown is also the birthplace of chop suey and many other dishes of American Chinese cuisine.

 With its Chinatown as the landmark, the city of San Francisco itself has one of the largest and predominant concentrations of Chinese-American population centers, representing 20% of total population as of the 2000 Census, Though Chinatown remains the cultural and symbolic anchor of the Bay Area Chinese community, increasing numbers of Chinese-Americans do not live there, instead residing in Chinese enclaves in the Richmond and Sunset districts, or elsewhere in the Bay Area.